fatih/vim-go/README.md

 au FileType go nmap <Leader>dt <Plug>(go-def-tab)
 ```

-These are just recommendations, you are free to build your own mappings or
+More `<Plug>` mappings can be seen with `:he go-mappings`.
+Also these are just
-functions based on the commands defined in [usage](#usage) section (or just
+recommendations, you are free to create more advanced mappings or functions
-type `:he go-commands` to see the full list).
+based on `:he go-commands`.

 ## Settings